+When it comes to planning a bathroom for an elderly person, there are many factors that need to be considered.
+A simple run-of-the-mill bathroom could be troublesome, unfeasible or even dangerous for a person in advancing years.
+It is now possible to create stylish bathrooms for the elderly and disabled user that do not compromise on luxury.
 Usability, safety and comfort are key when it comes to bathroom planning for the elderly.
 The bathrooms size, ideally, should be large enough for a wheelchair to gain entry and move around with ease.
-This means that the door may need to be extended to around 88.5 cm - or closer to 100 cm if there is a severe disability.
-Bathroom suite items have also been developed to make life easier for the elderly user such as low level shower trays and high toilets that make them more accessible to people with mobility issues.
+This means that the door may need to be extended to around 88.5 cm.
+It should be closer to 100 cm if there is a severe disability.
+Bathroom suite items have also been developed to make life easier for the elderly or disabled user.
+Such as low level shower trays and high toilets that make them more accessible to people with mobility issues.

 What Aids are Needed and What Help is There?

-Usually bathroom adaption will begin with the basics, such as grab rails, slip-resistant flooring solutions and bath seats.
-Grab rails are the items that are a must for an elderly persons bathroom, and there is a huge selection available.
+Usually a bathroom adaption will begin with the basics, such as grab rails, slip-resistant flooring solutions and bath seats.
+Grab rails are a must for an elderly persons bathroom, and there is a huge selection available.
 They prevent a person losing balance and subsequently slipping as well as making moving much simpler i.e. from sitting to standing.
-They also aren’t terrifically expensive, beginning at around £5 and going up to around £40.
+Grab rails aren’t terrifically expensive, beginning at around £5 and going up to around £40.
 The most important thing about a grab rail is that it is both positioned and affixed safely.